aquilesC/aquiles.me/content/Give honest and sincere appreciation.md

 This is somehow similar to the argument of [[Start with why - Simon Sinek]], in which brands lead us to believe we want something that goes beyond the product itself.

-The feeling of importance is what makes billionaires donate money or somehow contribute with things that do not make directly their personal fortunes.
+The feeling of importance is what makes billionaires donate money or somehow contribute with things that do not constitute their personal fortunes directly.

 This is a quote from Schwab: